Josh Griffin '09

 One of the most appealing aspects of working within an ad agency is being able to work with so many different people.
 On a daily basis, I interact with art directors, copywriters, creative directors, clients, a strategy team and production.
 My role is to align all functions on behalf of the client's marketing objectives to develop and launch campaigns.

 My time at Nazareth definitely helped prepare me for a career in advertising.
-From the introduction to theories of persuasion in Rhetoric to the more practical skills of project management and timeline development, the Communication & Rhetoric curriculum provided a solid foundation for a career in an industry that is non-stop.
+From the introduction to theories of persuasion in Rhetoric to the more practical skills of project management and timeline development, the Communication & Media curriculum provided a solid foundation for a career in an industry that is non-stop.

 My time outside the classroom was just as important.
 The internships I completed (at the Ad Council of Rochester, Partners + Napier, and ABVI Goodwill) gave me a sense of the career possibilities in marketing.
 Additionally, they allowed me a chance to build professional connections to people that are still critical sources of guidance and mentoring, even four years in to my career."